 Be Safe and Wear Something Bright Whilst Dog Walking

-London dog walkers or any big city canine walkers must be especially careful about walking dogs in the dark.
+London dog walkers or big city canine walkers must be especially careful about walking dogs in the dark.
 Dangers may lurk where you least expect them.
 Here are some autumn dog walking tips that you may want to consider when exercising during the dark hours:

 - Glow-in-the-dark collars, vests and leashes – So many products can be found online and in your favourite pet shop to ensure that you and your dog stay safe while walking in the dark.

 - Torch – Remember to tuck a small Torch in your jacket or pocket when you go out for a walk.
 This small and inexpensive tool can keep you from walking into potholes and keep your dog safe from other dogs that may not be on a lead or is able to be seen at night.
-Nowadays, you can get some really good LED torches for a reasonable price, and that are bright.
+Nowadays, you can get some really good LED torches for a reasonable price, which are bright.

-- Reflective tape – Placing strips of reflective tape on your clothing, shoes, dog leads, or a dog’s garment can help make sure you and your pet can be seen during the dark walks.
+- Reflective tape – Placing strips of reflective tape on your clothing, shoes, dog leads, or a dog’s garment can help ensure you and your pet can be seen during the dark walks.

-- Walk against traffic – This tip enables you to see traffic coming toward you and makes the odds better for them seeing you.
-However, wherever possible you should still walk on verges and pavements etc. rather than the road.
+- Walk against traffic – This tip lets you see traffic coming toward you and makes the odds better for them seeing you.
+However, wherever possible, you should still walk on verges and pavements rather than the road.

-- Have a plan – Plan where you’re going to take your pet(s) for a walk during dark mornings and evenings.
-When paths are familiar to both you and your dog, you have less chance of a mishap.
+- Have a plan – Plan where you will take your pet(s) for a walk during dark mornings and evenings.
+When paths are familiar to you and your dog, you have less chance of a mishap.